What is Content Moderation? The Ultimate Guide

 Reactive moderation involves responding to reported or flagged content that has already been published.
 It can be effective in removing harmful content quickly, but may not catch all problematic content and can lead to a reactive rather than a proactive approach.

-Read more about reactive moderation and the pros and const of it.
+Read more about reactive moderation and the pros and cons of it.

 4. Proactive moderation